Software apps and online services

 On the SigFox backend, two requests will be made when a message is received :

-- The temperature and humidity are stored in the database located on Thinger.io
+- All the data are stored in the database located on Thinger.io

-- A tweet is sent using IFTTT.
+- A tweet is sent using IFTTT from the SigFox backend.
 The twitter account is : https://twitter.com/Iot_Birdfeeder

 Before going to the details of the project, I would like to show the installation and the results on Twitter and Thinger.io.